-Aqua (225 N. Columbus Dr. ), a soaring edifice that looks like a race of man-sized wasps decided to colonize it as their home.
+Aqua (225 N. Columbus Drive ), a soaring edifice that looks like a race of man-sized wasps decided to colonize it as their home.
 From ground level, gleaming windows seem enfolded in papery swathes of organic material.
 They are just concrete balconies, but it makes for a strikingly soft look.

 The brainchild of Jeanne Gang’s Studio Gang, it is the largest project to date ever awarded to a female-fronted architectural firm.